https://invisible-island.net/ncurses/man/

 DESCRIPTION

-The ncurses library routines give the user a terminal-independent
+The "new curses" library offers the programmer a terminal-independent

 ncurses man pages employ several sections to clarify matters of usage